-Taxation is a crucial instrument for the realization of human rights, not just because it is necessary for ensuring sufficient resources, but also because tax policy plays such a fundamental role in redressing inequalities and in shaping just how accountable governments are to their people.
+Taxation is a crucial instrument for the realization of human rights, not just because it is necessary for ensuring sufficient resources to support rights, but also because tax policy plays such a fundamental role in redressing inequalities and in shaping just how accountable governments are to their people.

 The inadequacy and inequity of tax regimes is also a growing issue in debates over implementation of the Sustainable Development Goals (SDGs).
 Domestic resource mobilization has increasingly been recognized as a key determinant of poverty eradication, while the role of large-scale tax abuse, including through the use of secrecy jurisdictions and corporate tax avoidance, in undermining development has become clear.

-As we look to the future in a world wrought with increasing inequalities alongside increasing resource scarcity, tax justice is sure to become an evermore urgent issue.
-CESR and its partners will be working closely to unleash the powerful potential of a human rights-centered approach to taxation.
+As we look to the future in a world wrought with increasing inequalities alongside increasing resource scarcity, tax and budget justice is sure to become an evermore urgent issue.
+CESR and its partners will be working closely to unleash the powerful potential of a human rights-centered approach to fiscal policy.